WITH the Swan serving its final ever pints in September, the historic building has been boarded up ahead of its impending demolition.

 The Swan served its final pints in late SeptemberThe Swan served its final pints in late September (Image: St Helens Star) Although the decision provoked fury with many of the Swan's regulars, and a petition to 'Save the Swan' gained almost 2,000 signatures, a public inquiry ruled in the council's favour in August 2023.

-While landlady Angela Hindley, who lived above the pub for 15 years, asked the council for one more Christmas with the Swan's regulars, the council said it needed to acquire the property by the end of October.
+While landlady Angela Hindley, who has lived above the pub for a decade, asked the council for one more Christmas with the Swan's regulars, the council said it needed to acquire the property by the end of October.

 The Swan's landlady had asked for one more ChristmasThe Swan's landlady had asked for one more Christmas (Image: St Helens Star) This is due to the council executing a 'General Vesting Declaration', which gives an authority the legal right to take ownership of a property, a spokesperson explained.